 Let’s assume a family of four opens and closes their garage door 5 times per day.
 This would be 10 cycles (one for opening, one for closing) a day.
 Accounting for family vacations and other time away from home, we’ll say this happens 350 days per year.

 With those base statistics, you can calculate 3,500 cycles per year.
 The lifespan of garage door springs varies based on the type:

-- A standard manufacturer spring will last about 18 months.
+- Standard manufacturer springs typically last around 18 months.

-- An A1 Garage Door Service MaxLife spring will last more than 22 years.
+- A1 Garage Door Service MaxLife springs offer the longest durability, lasting over 22 years.

 Most garage door springs – even standard manufacturer products – include lifetime warranties or those that extend well beyond the life expectancy of the parts.